-Beyond its natural beauty, Lake Atitlan is a hub of indigenous culture.
-The surrounding villages, such as San Juan La Laguna, Santiago Atitlan, and San Marcos La Laguna, are home to Mayan communities that have preserved their traditional way of life, customs, and dress.
+Beyond the landscape.
+Lake Atitlán is a hub of indigenous culture.
+Villages like San Juan La Laguna, Santiago Atitlan, and San Marcos La Laguna, are home to Mayan communities that have preserved their traditional way of life and customs.
 You can learn about their weaving, pottery, and other artisanal traditions and even take part in workshops to learn from the locals themselves.

-San Juan Laguna is a picturesque village situated on the shores of Lake Atitlan in Guatemala.
-This village is known for its talented weavers, who create intricate textiles using traditional techniques.
-You can tour the workshops and even try your hand at weaving.
+San Juan La Laguna is one of the more low-key villages around the lake, known for its weaving and local art.
+You can visit workshops, see how natural dyes are made and watch the full weaving process from start to finish.
 My favorite workshop was Casa Flor Ixcaco where we watched the textile making process and received a history lesson at the same time.
 You can also explore the town’s narrow streets and colorful murals.

-Indian Nose hike in Lake Atitlan is a must-do adventure for travelers visiting the region.
-The hike starts early morning and takes about 1.5-2 hours to reach the summit.
-The trail is steep and can be challenging, but the views of the surrounding volcanoes and the lake are breathtaking.
+We did the Indian Nose hike for sunrise, and it’s one of the more popular trails around the lake for a reason.
+The hike starts early, around 4am and takes about 1.5-2 hours to reach the summit.
+The trail is steep and can be challenging but the views of the surrounding volcanoes and lake are worth it.

 You can hire local guides or go with organized tours from Panajachel or San Pedro.
 Don’t forget to pack warm clothes, some water and snacks.